Households in County Durham are being asked to check if the voter information for their home is correct.

 As part of Durham County Council’s annual canvass, households will soon receive a letter asking them to confirm the information currently held on the electoral register.

 David Collingwood, Durham County Council’s electoral services manager, said: “It is important to respond to the request for information, even if there has been no change to the details, as otherwise people may be lost from the register and be unable to vote in future local and national elections.”

-Confirming details is quick and simple – and being registered to vote can help to improve your credit rating.
+Confirming details is quick and simple – and being registered to vote can help to improve a person’s credit rating.

-If all of the information on the form is correct you can:
+If all of the information on the form is correct people can:

-- Visit http://www.householdresponse.com, select Durham County Council and enter part 1 and part 2 of the security code printed on the form.
+• Visit www.householdresponse.com and enter part 1 and part 2 of the security code printed on the form.

 If you have recently moved or your details are not included on the form, you can go online to register at www.gov.uk/register-to-vote.

 For more information, call 03000 261 212 or email firstname.lastname@example.org